-In actual cases of abuse, they provide a lifeline.
+In actual cases of abuse, they provide a shield and a lifeline.
 But there’s also little evidence required for the court to issue a restraining order.
-The court can often issue temporary orders without much more than one spouse claiming to need one.
+The court often issues temporary orders without much more than one spouse claiming to need one.

-Abuse allegations can have a substantial impact on your divorce case, especially if they result in a restraining order.
-They can influence many areas.
+False abuse allegations in divorce can have a substantial impact on your case, especially if they result in a restraining order.
+They influence many areas.

-Child Custody: The courts generally recognize the importance of both parents remaining in a child’s life after divorce.
+The courts generally recognize the importance of both parents remaining in a child’s life after divorce.
 Even noncustodial parents are usually granted regular visitation and contact.
 The exceptions to this rule, however, are cases of abuse or neglect.
-False abuse claims can devastate your chances of obtaining custody or equal parenting time.
+False abuse allegations in divorce often devastate your chances of obtaining custody or equal parenting time.

 How To Fight Abuse Allegations

-False abuse allegations can leave you feeling vulnerable and exposed.
+False abuse allegations in divorce leave you feeling vulnerable and exposed.
 Fighting them is harrowing and arduous, but there are options.
-If they’re not true, it’s important to refute them and limit the damage done.
+If they’re not true, it’s important to refute them and limit the damage.

-Hire a Lawyer: You may already have an attorney on your team by this point.
+You may already have an attorney on your team by this point.
 Odds are, if it came to this, you probably knew things might get contentious eventually.
 But if not, strongly consider experienced representation.
-A lawyer can instruct you in how to defend yourself and do damage control.
+A lawyer can instruct you on how to defend yourself and do damage control.

 Like with most court cases, it’s important to collect witnesses and evidence to back your claims and support your narrative.
 The best way to prove your spouse is lying is to prove your spouse is lying.